Careers Guidance and Advice

 Careers Education Information Advice and Guidance (CEIAG)

-Your child will be involved in a number of seminars and activities aimed at achieving their potential through raising aspirations and increasing participation in further/higher education.
-Organisations involved in funding this are Hull University, Access to Higher Education, Steps to Success, NCS (National Citizen Service), HOP (Humber Outreach Programme), LogonMoveon and PUSH.
+Your child will be involved in a number of seminars and activities at Hessle High School focused on them achieving their potential through raising aspirations and increasing participation in further/higher education.
+We work with organisations to run these activities, some of the organisations are Hull University, Access to Higher Education, Steps to Success, NCS (National Citizen Service), HOP (Humber Outreach Programme), LogonMoveon and PUSH.
 These form part of the National Collaborative Outreach Programmes (NCOP).
-Information required is child’s full name, date of birth, gender, ethnicity, postcode and school.

 For more information from the University of Hull on GDPR Data and what they use your childs information for click here.